pepyakin/PetraVM/README.md

 - Function call mechanics

 Check out our [instruction set test suite](examples/opcodes.asm) for a complete overview of supported instructions and their usage.

+## Example Programs
+The project includes several example programs that demonstrate the capabilities of zCrayVM:

+- [Fibonacci](prover/tests/fibonacci.rs): Prove a Fibonacci number